 The Gresham Redevelopment Commission issued additional debt on the 2017 GRDC Revolving Note for the support of on-going project and administrative expenses.
-On August 28, 2019 debt in the principal amount of \$500,000 was issued at interest rate of 2.19% and on November 14, 2019 in the principal amount of \$500,000 at an interest rate of 2.36%.
+On November 5th and 9th, 2021 the Area issued du jour debt in the amounts of \$1.9 million each, both were repaid the following business day.